-Disclaimers:
+Disclaimers

-This document is designed to be used as part of the IFIA Petroleum Inspector Certification Program, Americas version.
-Implementation and use of this document is limited to IFIA Member Companies and their employees.
+This document is designed to be used as part of the IFIA Petroleum Inspector Certification Program.
 IFIA makes no warranty, express or implied that it is fit for any purpose whatsoever; or to the absolute sufficiency of the material presented.
 It cannot be assumed that every procedure is covered.